Haft Tepe: Archaeology

 When French archaeologists were working at Susa workmen turned in objects they had found.
 Some are not thought to have come from Haft Tepe including a brick reading:

 ".
 Tepti-ahar, king of Susa [made ? ] a statue of himself and of his servant girls to whom he is gracious, and interceding female figures who would intercede for him and for his servant girls to whom he is gracious; he built a house of baked bricks and gave it to his lord Inšušinak.
 May Inšušinak show him favor as long as he lives.
 When night falls, four women of the guardians of the house .... they must not act in concert to peel off the gold; their garments should be fastened with strings; they should come in and sleep at the feet of the lamassu- and karibu-figures; they should ...."

+Transport

+A railway station is located near the site, alongside housing which in 2006 had a population of 190, in 32 families.